How to Buy Real Estate in a Self-Directed IRA

 1. Establish and Fund an account with Equity Trust Company

-For most accounts, all you’ll need is a signed application, copy of your driver’s license, and method of payment.
+For most accounts, all you’ll need is a signed application (this can be done online with myEQUITY), copy of your driver’s license, and method of payment.
 To fund your account, deposit new cash or move funds from an existing 401(k), IRA or other retirement savings plan to your new account with Equity Trust.

 After you’ve identified your preferred investment and are ready to make a purchase, complete our simple direction of investment form with details about the investment; such as how much it costs, and where to send the funds – and we’ll take it from there.